TheOdinProject/curriculum/ruby_programming/advanced_ruby/blocks.md

 ### Assignment
 <div class="lesson-content__panel" markdown="1">

-1. [this article](https://www.rubyguides.com/2016/02/ruby-procs-and-lambdas/) provides quite a nice summary of much of what we've covered here.
+1. [This article](https://www.rubyguides.com/2016/02/ruby-procs-and-lambdas/) provides quite a nice summary of much of what we've covered here.
 2. Read [this article](https://www.honeybadger.io/blog/using-lambdas-in-ruby/) which also covers much of what we've used here.
 I really liked the small section on using lambdas as computed hashes and arrays.
 A cool use case.
 </div>